ThinkDataEd/curriculum/docs/unit4/lesson7.md

 This time, they will be switching roles – instead of creating a rule to judge the given predictions, they will be given a rule and it’s their job to find the best prediction to win the contest.

-3. Have students refer back to the *Heights of Students at a Large High School* handout (LMR_4.6) from the previous lesson.
+3. Have students refer back to the *Heights of Students at a Large High School* handout ([LMR_U4_L6](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 4_v_6.0/LMR_U4_L6.pdf)) from the previous lesson.

 4. Recall that the student teams were provided with height data on 40 selected students to come up with their predictions for future observations.
 This is a common practice with statisticians and data scientists.
 The first dataset of 40 students is called the **training data** where we train a model to make predictions.
-Then we use the **testing data** (dataset A and dataset B) to test those predictions.
+Then we use the **test data** (Dataset A and Dataset B) to test those predictions.
 Using the training data, the teams used different statistics for their predictions:

     100. Team A used the mean.